proyecto26/awesome-jsgames/README.md

 - [Quest of Tod](https://js13kgames.com/entries/quest-of-tod) - A speed running adventure game, where you stuck inside unknown place controlled by strange machine.
 Can you find all the keys and codes to unlock the exit before the time runs out?.

 ### Arcade
-- [Evil glitch](http://js13kgames.com/entries/evil-glitch) - Strange glitches appear in your dimension, could you stop them to assimilate your world?
+- [Evil glitch](https://js13kgames.com/entries/evil-glitch) - Strange glitches appear in your dimension, could you stop them to assimilate your world?
+- [Behind Asteroids, The Dark Side](https://js13kgames.com/entries/behind-asteroids-the-dark-side) - A game about throwing asteroids to people playing "Asteroids" on an arcade machine.
+- [Pest Control: Weasels](https://js13kgames.com/entries/pest-control-weasels) - Lemmings were meant to be saved, weasels should instead be disposed of. (consider this as your revenge on small pesky critters!).

 ### Platformer
 - [ONOFF](https://js13kgames.com/entries/onoff) - Navigate through 25 brain-teasing levels in this fast-paced, hand-crafted platformer.
 You'll dodge spikes, jump over pits, and toggle between dimensions.
 - [The Matr13k](https://js13kgames.com/entries/the-matr13k) - After saving Morpheus, Neo needs to find an exit from this JavaScript version of the matrix.
+- [Glitch Buster](https://js13kgames.com/entries/glitch-buster) - Can you fix all 13 glitches before time runs out?
+Avoid the dangerous pointers, or kill them by jumping on their heads!
 - [Vier](https://js13kgames.com/entries/vier-wizard-wars) - You have the power to control the 4 elements with the VIER stone, It's time to destroy all the wizards and become the ruler of the universe.
 - [Way Out](https://js13kgames.com/entries/way-out) - The door is locked.
 You'll have to explore a dangerous dungeon full of traps and monsters and find 4 lost gems to open the door and get your WAY OUT!

 ### Puzzle
 - [Planet Figadore has gone OFFLINE](https://js13kgames.com/entries/planet-figadore-has-gone-offline) - Fred lives on planet Figadore in the Hercules cluster, he likes watching cat videos from planet Earth via Parallax Shift, but the network link has gone OFFLINE!
 - [Enmeshed](https://js13kgames.com/entries/enmeshed) - A hacking puzzle / strategy game.
 Exploit vulnerabilities in nodes and connections to knock a dynamically-routed mesh network offline.
-- [Raven](http://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.
+- [Raven](https://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.
-- [Lost Treasure](http://js13kgames.com/entries/lost-treasure) - 'Lost Treasure' is a short retro style puzzle-platformer game.
+- [Lost Treasure](https://js13kgames.com/entries/lost-treasure) - 'Lost Treasure' is a short retro style puzzle-platformer game.
 There are 7 different levels (for now) to go through and collect treasure back to little Flo.

 ### Shooter
 - [UNDERRUN](https://js13kgames.com/entries/underrun) - A twin stick shooter in 256 shades of brown.

 ### Strategy
-- [Elematter](http://js13kgames.com/entries/elematter) - Elematter is a tower defense game based on the four elements: Earth, Water, Air and Fire.
+- [Elematter](https://js13kgames.com/entries/elematter) - Elematter is a tower defense game based on the four elements: Earth, Water, Air and Fire.

 ### Virtual Reality
 - [Back to Space](https://js13kgames.com/entries/back-to-space) - 40 Years ago we thought we had defeated them.
 But they are back!
 Now it's up to you!